Freight Density: How it Shapes Your Shipping Strategy

 By requesting density-based quotes, everyone in the industry benefits from the greater efficiency involved.

-• Shippers and companies have started to use smaller packaging and attempt to confine more items to a single box.
+• Shippers and companies have started to use smaller and more efficient packaging to make the best use of pallet and box space.

 • More room is being saved on loaded trailers, allowing for increased deliveries due to a better use of space